The Garden Grazer

 Home » Recipes » Dip

-Cilantro jalapeno hummus in a white bowl surrounded with crackers
+Cilantro jalapeno hummus in a white bowl on a wooden table

 • Garbanzo beans (chickpeas): You'll need one 15-ounce can of chickpeas for this recipe.
-(Or if you make your beans from scratch, then you will need about 1.5 cups cooked chickpeas.)
-Garbanzo beans are the classic, protein-rich base used for hummus.
+Or if you make your beans from scratch, then you will need about 1.5 cups cooked chickpeas.

 • Aquafaba: This is the thick liquid found in canned chickpeas.
 (Be sure to save some before you rinse and drain your beans.)
 I use aquafaba in place of olive oil and it helps thicken and bind the mixture.
 Plus it gives the hummus a creamy, fluffy, and smooth texture.
 If you're using home-cooked beans, then simply use the cooking liquid in place of aquafaba.

-• Jalapeno: I find jalapenos vary quite a bit in their spice level.
-If you're sensitive to spice, start small then add more to taste.
-(Or if you enjoy the flavor and spice, by all means, add more!)
+• Jalapeño: I find jalapeños vary quite a bit in their spice level.
+If you're sensitive to spice, don't include the ribs and seeds.
+Start small then add more to taste.
+Or if you enjoy the flavor and spice, by all means add more.
+As a general rule, I often find the larger peppers are less spicy, and smaller peppers are more spicy.
+(But not always.)

-• Fresh lime juice: You will need a quarter cup lime juice for this recipe, which is about 2 limes.
+• Fresh lime juice: You'll need a quarter cup lime juice for this recipe, which is about 2 limes.
 If yours are smaller, you may want to grab 3 just in case.

 • Tahini: This is a condiment made from toasted ground sesame seeds.
 The taste is very distinctive, and it's a major ingredient in traditional hummus.
 Always be sure to find a good quality tahini that's smooth and not too bitter.
 (It should have a strong, earthy, nutty flavor.)

-• Fresh garlic cloves: Use as much or as little as you prefer.
+• Fresh garlic cloves: I use two cloves, but you can use as much as you prefer.

 • Ground cumin